axelrafn/v0xb0x/features.md

     * 512MB RAM
     * 16GB "disk" (microSD card)

+* Powered by a USB battery bank (10-20k mah)

 # The list

+# TODO
+* DNS
+    * Change * to 10.1.1.1 so the webserver can handle all requests.
+    * dnsmasq should do the trick

+* HTTP Server
+    * PHP must be running
+    * run server in HTTPS mode
+    * Small dropoff script for files less than 128/256MB ?
+    * Create script that creates a user for you for BB and FTP

+* FTP Server
+    * pure-ftpd?
+    * Virtual users created via webscript, unique dirs only accessable by them.

+* Bulletin board (Message Board)
+    * PHPBB?
+        * Will we need to clean it between boots?
+        * Keep data between boots?
+        * Offer "wiper" to wipe installation and clean install it again?

+* Dropoff data
+    * Custom made.
+    * No name, just file upload.

-* MESH mode
+* MESH mode ?
     * Offer to put device in MESH mode for 1st responder type scenarios
     * Link for info on MESH: https://github.com/binnes/WiFiMeshRaspberryPi

+# DONE
 * WiFi AP mode
     * Software: hostapd & dnsmasq
     * Enable AP mode with WPA2-PSK for encrypted communication
-    * Enable AP mode without encryption for open connections ?

-* HTTP Server
-    * PHP must be running
-    * run server in HTTPS mode
-    * Offer blind drop-uploads (what max size?)

 # Plans

 * What do we need at first?

 * OS side
-    * Start machine, put WiFi into AP mode
+    * Start machine, put WiFi into AP mode X
-    * Have a DHCPD to supply IPs to clients
+    * Have a DHCPD to supply IPs to clients X
     * Have a DNS to route everything to the local website?

 * Web side